howarewoo/Personal-Crypto/README.md

 ## Usage

 1. Create a manual investment holding account in Personal Capital.
 Make sure to give it a unique name.
+2. Create an API key with your exchange.
+(Be sure to set permissions to READ ONLY.
+See disclaimer below.)
 2. Open the extension popup.
 3. Click the "Add Account" menu option.
 4. Search for a supported account type.